 By 1927 he was working as an artist at the Thayer & Barreaux advertising company, which was co-owned by two artists, Raymond Thayer and Adolphe Barreaux.

-He married his wife, Virginia, and they moved to Utica, NY, and lived at 2657 Dunham Road, where the monthly rent was $75.
-They had two children.
-He commuted to work in NYC.
+On June 11, 1929 Max Plaisted married Virginia Turner.
+They moved to Utica, NY, and lived at 2657 Dunham Road, where the monthly rent was $75.
+They had two children Jane Plaisted (b.1931) and Polly Plaisted (b.1935).
+He traveled by commuter train to work in NYC.

 By 1935 Adolphe Barreaux had formed his own advertising agency, Majestic Studio, and was contracted to produce most of the interior story illustrations for Harry Donenfeld's spicy line of pulp magazines.
 Some of the other artists who worked at Majestic were Paul H. Stone, Jay McArdle, Henry Kiemle, Henry Kiefer, and Joseph Szokoli.